CurveDocs/curve-docs/docs/crvUSD/controller.md

 ### `borrow_more_extended`
 !!! description "`Controller.borrow_more_extended(collateral: uint256, debt: uint256, callbacker: address, callback_args: DynArray[uint256,5]):`"

-    Function to borrow more assets while adding more collateral (not necessary).
+    Function to borrow more assets while adding more collateral.
 This method uses callacks to build up leverage.

     Emits: `UserState` and `Borrow`